-The credit rating of said 3,370, 6.75% secured, redeemable, rated, listed Non-Convertible Debentures ("NCDs") of Rs.
-10,00,000/- issued by the Company on March 2, 2022 was re-affirmed vide letter from credit rating agency, viz. of CRISIL Ratings Limited dated January 27, 2023 and the Credit rating details as on March 31, 2023 was as follows:
+The credit rating of said 3,340, 6.75% secured, redeemable, rated, listed Non-Convertible Debentures ("NCDs") of Rs.
+10,00,000/- issued by the Company on March 2, 2022 was re-affirmed vide letter from credit rating agency, viz.
+CRISIL Ratings Limited dated January 27, 2023 and the credit rating details of the Company as on March 31, 2023 was as follows:

-Rating Agency Type of Instrument Credit Rating CRISIL Ratings Limited Non-Convertible CRISIL AAA/Stable Debentures
+Rating Agency Type of Instrument Credit Rating CRISIL Ratings Limited Non-Convertible Debentures CRISIL AAA/Stable